World of Subways: World of Subways Volume 3: London Underground Circle Line

 Volume 3 continues the World of Subways series with the Circle line service of the London Underground.
 The Circle Line covers 27 km (16.8 mi) of track and 35 stations, including the extension to Hammersmith, that runs above and below ground through London.
 The Circle Line operates in two directions: "Inner Rail" (anti-clockwise, Edgware Road - Hammersmith) and "Outer Rail" (clockwise, Hammersmith - Edgware Road).

 Unlike the previous volumes, players have a visible character in third-person view, but the majority of the simulation is still in first-person view.
 Also unlike the previous versions, there is no exterior camera and the player can board and travel on other Circle Line trains not controlled by the player.
 The only usable rolling stock is the C Stock subway cars.
 The D Stock is also included, which runs on the District line but the player can not board or control this type of rolling stock.
 The C Stock was also included on another line, the Hammersmith & City line and again the player can not board or control this train.

-World of Subways Volume 3 was praised for the trains looking very similar to their real-life counterparts.

 Unlike all the other volumes of this series, Volume 3 was published by Excalibur Publishing as well as Aerosoft.

+World of Subways 3 was delisted on March 3, 2025, following the expiration of its licensing rights.
+The game is no longer available for purchase as its Steam page has been deactivated and the game removed from the Aerosoft website.

 World of Subways Volume 4: New York Line 7

-Despite the fact that Aerosoft, the publisher of the series, announced that volume 4 would be set on a line on the Paris Métro, TML-Studios publicly released pictures and information that Volume 4 will instead be set on the New York City Subway system in New York City, based on the 7 service.
+Despite the fact that Aerosoft, the publisher of the series, announced that Volume 4 would be set on a line on the Paris Métro, TML-Studios publicly released pictures and information that Volume 4 will instead be set on the New York City Subway system in New York City, based on the 7 service.
 Also, this will be the first time the series is not set in the era at the time of the release.
-Instead, it is set in the late 1980s-early 1990s era, when the R33S and R36 subway cars were still operational, and prior to the opening of 34th Street–Hudson Yards on September 13, 2015.
+Instead, it is set in the late 1980s-early 1990s, when the R33S and R36 subway cars were still operational, and prior to the opening of 34th Street–Hudson Yards on September 13, 2015.